 Invisalign results time lapse video

-This is one of the benefits of choosing Invisalign over some other removable aligner brands; Invisalign have been operating for the longest and have been developing their technology for over 20 years, meaning they can perform more complex tooth movement and treat up to 90% of cases.
+This is one of the benefits of choosing Invisalign over some other clear aligner brands; Invisalign have been operating for the longest and have been developing their technology for over 20 years, meaning they can perform more complex tooth movement and treat up to 90% of cases.

 Not had enough of looking in other people's mouths yet?

 We have one more video for you, from an Invisalign Elite provider in Canada.
-These before and after images show that Invisalign can be effective in even some of the worst cases of crowding, diastema and crossbite.
+These before and after images show that the Invisalign system can be effective in even some of the worst cases of crowding, diastema and crossbite.

 If you're still undecided, why not read some Invisalign reviews which we have compiled.
 These give a better idea of what it's actually like to wear clear aligners.

 You can also check out other teeth aligner brands to see which one will suit you best.

 If you still have questions about the best orthodontic treatment for you, or you have been told your case is too severe for good Invisalign results, check out our detailed guide to braces for adults for information about other options.